Thibault-GAREL/simulation_gravity-general_relativity/README.md

 ## 📖 Inspiration / Sources

 I built this project to actually understand what changes between Newton and Einstein when you point a numerical solver at the same problem 😆 !

+I read 2 **books** about Newton and Einstein, and that's what motivated me to translate what I read into a Python simulation.

 I used Claude AI for sanity-checking the Binet-Einstein derivation and helping with the non-dimensionalization that made Mercury's precession numerically tractable.